chityala-sowmya/sql-Exploratory-Data-Analysis-project/README.md

 * Validate data quality before drawing conclusions
 * Translate raw data into meaningful business insights

-I am currently building my portfolio with real-world style projects covering SQL, Tableau, data analysis, and reporting, with the goal of transitioning into a full-time data analyst role.
+I am currently building my portfolio with real-world projects covering SQL, Tableau, data analysis, and reporting, with the goal of transitioning into a full-time data analyst role.